Subconjunctival Hemorrhage (Broken Blood Vessels in the Eye)

 - Close your left eye and stare at the cross with your right eye.

 - At the right distance approximately 7 - 12 inches from your screen, the black star will disappear.
-This is the blind spot of your right eye! -This point perfectly coincides with the blind spot of the right eye.
+That is the blind spot of your right eye!
+This point perfectly coincides with the blind spot of the right eye.

 Now try the other eye.
 Repeat the 4 steps above again; make sure you position yourself in front of your computer with your nose mid way between the cross and the black star.
 This time close your right eye and stare at the black star with your left eye.
 While staring at the black star with your left eye, slowly move your head towards the computer screen.
 At some point closer to your screen the cross will vanish.
 This is the blind spot of your left eye!